ourcodingclub/ourcodingclub.github.io/_tutorials/data-clustering.md

 write.tree(bol_singlelink_tmp, "bol_singlelink_tmp.tre")
 ```

 Let's open this file in Figtree and see how we can use this software to our advantage.
-You can quickly <a href="http://tree.bio.ed.ac.uk/software/figtree/" target="_blank">download Figtree for your operating system here</a> and install it on your computer.
+You can quickly [download Figtree for your operating system here](http://tree.bio.ed.ac.uk/software/figtree/) and install it on your computer.
 Figtree was originally designed to look at phylogenies, but we can use it to visualise dendograms (the outputs of our data clustering are called dendograms).
 You simply click on the document you want to open and select Figtree to open it.
 You can select branches and colour them to your liking with the `Colour` button.
 You can also zoom in with the `Zoom` button, allowing you to read the names on the tips of your dendogram and visualize your groups.

 ![Img]({{ site.baseurl }}/img/figtree_scrot.png)